 Royal Enfield is fast growing In Latin America and Europe, but is penalized by domestic sales in India.
 Global registrations at the end of June 2021 (Jan-June in this calendar year) have been 313.247, up 34.3% compared with the same period 2020 but down 19.4% compared with the 2019.

 McD tracks new vehicles registrations across the World (over 80 countries), reporting data on calendar year.
 When you wish to compare data reported by us to those declared by the manufacturers, consider they usually report their “sales” (vehicles invoiced), which are usually different from “registrations”, accordingly with their fiscal year split.

-As other Indian motorcycles manufacturers the company base its success to the domestic market and he relevance of international sales are marginal, although in recent years growth all over, and considering the deep fall in place in India, the 2020 will be almost negative.
+As other Indian motorcycles manufacturers the company base its success to the domestic market and the relevance of international sales are marginal, although in recent years the company gave priority to the international growth already gaining the first positive results.

 Royal Enfield is a company 100% controlled by the Indian conglomerate Eicher.
 Located in Chennai (India) is among the largest motorcycles company worldwide.
 The history of this company started at the at the beginning of the 20th century.
 Indeed, in 1901 Royal Enfield brought to the market its first motorcycles.

 In 1949 K. R. Sundaram Iyer launches Madras Motors to import British motorcycles within India’s territory.
 Besides Norton and Matchless machines, he sells Royal Enfields.

 In 1952 Madras Motors receives an order from the Indian Army for 800 350cc Bullets.
 At the beginning of 1953, the shipping arrived in India and they proved to be a great success because of their hardy and easy to maintain aspects.
 Johnny Brittain won the prestigious Scottish Six Days Trial on his 350cc Bullet, “HNP 331”.